berkeley-scf/parallel-scf-2016/session2.md

 stopCluster(cl)  # good practice, but not strictly necessary
 ```

-#### Loading packages and accessing variables within your parallel tasks
+# Loading packages and accessing variables within your parallel R tasks

 When using *foreach* with multiple machines, you need to use the *.packages* argument (or load the package in the code being run in parallel) to load any packages needed in the code.

 You do not need to explicitly export variables from the master process to the workers.
 Rather, *foreach* determines which variables in the global environment of the master process are used in the code being run in parallel and makes copies of those in each worker process.
 Note that these variables are read-only on the workers and cannot be modified (if you try to do so, you'll notice that *foreach* actually did not make copies of the variables that your code tries to modify).

-### 3.1.4) Using parallel apply with makeCluster on multiple nodes
+# Using parallel apply in R with makeCluster on multiple nodes

 One can also set up a cluster with the worker processes communicating via sockets.
 You just need to specify
 a character vector with the machine names as the input to *makeCluster()*.
 A nice thing about this is that it doesn't involve any of the complications of working with needing MPI installed.